comit/sonoff-bridge/Hardware-Preparation.md

 ### S20 Smart Socket

 <img alt="S20 Smart Socket" src="https://github.com/arendst/arendst.github.io/blob/master/media/s20b.jpg" width="230" align="right" />
 The picture shows how to program the S20 Smart Socket powered by the FTDI USB converter.
+With newer US sockets, either use a right-angle header, or remove the header after flashing.
+Otherwise, the pushbutton may rub against a pin and get stuck.
 <br />
 <br />
 <br />